jsenv/jsenv-assert/readme.md

 ### Assert any value of a given type

-Let's say you have a `createSomething` function.
-You cannot control creationTime easily so you just want to ensure it's a number.
+Let's say you have a function returning an object.
+You cannot control the object creationTime easily so you just want to ensure it's a number.

 ```js
 export const createSomething = () => {